 #OTalk is a weekly Twitter chat, designed to enable discussion about occupational therapy and the broader academic discipline of occupational science.
 The first #OTalk happened on the 25th October 2011 (the week of World OT Day 2011), and it continues to run each Tuesday between 8-9pm UK time.

-The current OTalk team are: Helen (@Helen_OTUK), Clarissa (@geekyOT), Kirsty (@Kirstyes), Gillian (@GillyGorry), Kelly (@OTontheTracks), Rachel (@OT_Rach) and Kirstie (@KLO2_KAY) our Student Digital Leader Intern.
+The current OTalk team are: Helen (@Helen_OTUK), Clarissa (@geekyOT), Gillian (@GillyGorry), Kelly (@OTontheTracks), Rachel (@OT_Rach) Kirstie (@Kirstie_OT) Carolina (@Colourful_OT) and our new intern for 2020 Ruth @Ruth_Hawley

-In October 2016, we launched OTalk Research.
+- In October 2016, we launched OTalk Research.
 The first OTalk of every month aims to focus on a research theme to support the promotion, use and conduct of research in the day to day practice of OTs.
 A small sub-group of the OTalk team was formed to lead the OTalk Research slots comprising of: Lynne (@lynnegoodacre), Emma (@hooper_ek), Jenny (@preston_jenny) and Nikki (@NikkiDanielsOT).

 The weekly #OTalk chats are suggested and facilitated by guest hosts and supported by the OTalk team.
 Any member of the community can suggest a topic and volunteer to host a chat, this can be done by submitting an idea through our “Host an #OTalk – Apply here” form on the website.